 God’s Sovereignty Provides a Resting Place for the Heart

 As Pink says in this section of the final chapter, no words can do justice to this practical value of God’s sovereignty.
-God is transcendent and above all, but it was He who stooped low, to provide the justification for the unbeliever.
+God is transcendent and above all, it was He who stooped low to provide the justification for the unbeliever.
 Christ, as the Second Person of the Trinity, paid the infinite price that salvation costs, a price that no mere man could ever pay.
 In paying the price we couldn’t pay, He not only is the Lord of our destiny, but He is also the Lord of our heart.
 When a believer truly understands the cost of his salvation, he can understand how and in Whom his salvation is secure.

 There is much more that this book has to offer the believer in Christ than what I’ve drawn here from the opening and closing chapters.
 Again, I didn’t intend this blog to be so much a book review as a statement of Pink’s teaching on the doctrine of the sovereignty of God, his view on the importance of doctrine, which simply means teaching, and specifically why this doctrine is of supreme importance to any church that purports to be a Bible-believing church.
 Obviously, I highly recommend that believers in Christ read this work along with other works authored by Pink.
 A good tandem reading would include this work and Pink’s The Attributes of God.
 I hope this blog whets the appetite for many who would want to pursue Pink’s writings.
 What he felt about the modernizing of the church in his time, what Rushdoony would call humanistic philosophy, is still true of many churches today.
 The absolute Sovereignty of God is not a welcomed doctrine in many pulpits today.

 Pink, A.W.
 (2017, Kindle Edition).
 The Sovereignty of God [published in 1930 by Baker Books].
 Grand Rapids, MI: Baker Books [A.W.
-Pink first published this book in 1918 and it wen through four different editions).
+Pink first published this book in 1918 and it went through four different editions).

 John V. Jones, Jr., Ph.D./May 14th, 2021